sbhavani/ehr-wallet/docs/COMMUNITY_MEETINGS.md

 # Community Meetings

-This document outlines the structure and schedule for Health Wallet community meetings, providing a regular forum for contributors, users, and stakeholders to collaborate.
+This document outlines the structure and schedule for EHR Wallet community meetings, providing a regular forum for contributors, users, and stakeholders to collaborate.

 ## Meeting Schedule